What is an insurance Benefit Investigation (BI)?

-DNA samples should be sent either in nuclease free water or any standard elution buffer used in DNA isolation.
+DNA samples should be sent in TE buffer or equivalent or any standard elution buffer used in DNA isolation.
 Sample tube should be labeled with patient name, date of birth, DNA concentration and volume.
 The sample can be sent in ambient temperature.
 If the sample needs to be stored before shipment, it can be refrigerated for a couple of days.
 For longer storage the sample should be frozen.
 The quality and quantity of DNA will be tested at arrival at Blueprint Genetics and the customer will be asked to send a new sample if the DNA quality or quantity is not sufficient for the analysis.
 We recommend using transport tubes in accordance with IATA regulations 650.

 Sample tube should be labeled with patient name, date of birth and date of sample collection.
 Collect the sample according to the manufacturer’s instructions to the tube provided in the kit.
 Samples not collected properly (e.g. sample is mainly mucus not saliva) will be rejected.
 The sample can be stored and sent in ambient temperature.